Make-ahead Christmas Recipes and Ideas

 Some desserts and sweet treats can be made and frozen up to 3 months in advance which is a great way to get ahead during the festive season!

-Once baked and decorated, these biscuits can be kept in an airtight container for 3 days, but you can prepare the raw dough in advance and keep this in the freezer for 3 months before baking.
+Once baked and decorated, our Spiced Christmas Biscuits can be kept in an airtight container for 3 days.
+There’s nothing to stop you preparing the raw dough in advance and keep this in the freezer for 3 months before baking.

 Up to a week in advance